 - carry out the traineeship before taking out your degree certificate

-- have agreed with a company or organisation that you will carry out the traineeship for 2 to 12 months within the contract period (1 June - 30 Sept the following year).
+- have agreed with a company or organisation that you will carry out the traineeship full-time for 2 to 12 months, within the contract period (1 June - 30 Sept the following year).
 The traineeship should be carried out in one single location over a continuous period of time

 - have received a signed "Learning Agreement" from the company/organisation

 - ensure that the traineeship is will be recognised in your Diploma Supplement within your study programme at KI